jbeley/jbeley.github.io/_posts/2016-05-19-openwrt-customization-pt1.markdown

 git pull chaos_calmer
 {% endhighlight %}

-Now we have a pristine build envirnment for the chaos_calmer branch of the OpenWRT git repository.
+Now we have a pristine build environment for the chaos_calmer branch of the OpenWRT git repository.
 We will be using the menuconfig setup option for building our custom firmware.
 The interface is a ncurses based TUI with arrow based navigation.